jer-webdesign/visbook_strapi/README.md

 ## Setup Instructions
 Before you begin, make sure you have [Node.js](https://nodejs.org/) installed on your machine.

 You can set up the project using [Vite](https://vitejs.dev/) and install React along with React Router DOM.
-This setup follows the instructions outlined in [this LogRocket tutorial](https://blog.logrocket.com/gh-pages-react-apps/).
 Before you begin, make sure you have [Node.js](https://nodejs.org/) installed on your machine.

 You can set up the project using [Vite](https://vitejs.dev/) and install React along with React Router DOM.